 Mind-Body Applications

-The remainder of this overview focuses on those practices generally included under the category of “Mind-Body Medicines” by NCCIH, as well as some other well-documented interventions that also utilize the power of the mind.
+The remainder of this overview focuses on Mind and Body Practices as called by the NCCIH, as well as some other well-documented interventions that also utilize the power of the mind.
 Following an introduction to mind-body applications, there will be reviews of the literature on 13 different techniques as well as ways in which to incorporate them into your practice, when appropriate.
 The 13 techniques are divided into 2 categories: Relaxation Strategies and Emotional Healing Strategies.

 It is possible to adapt, interweave, and integrate core mind-body principles and certain mind-body techniques in the course of a regular office visit.